Quasi-isometric rigidity of three manifold groups: Canonical splittings

 A {\it graph of groups structure} for a group $G$ is a graph of groups $\GGG=(\G,\{G_v\},\{G_e\}, G_e\hookrightarrow G_{t(e)})$ together with an isomorphism between $G$ and the fundamental group of $\GGG$ as defined above.

 The structure is {\it finite} if $\Gamma$ is finite and is {\it trivial} if there is a vertex group equal to $G$.
-Unless otherwise stated, graph of groups structures will be assumed to be finite and non trivial.
-We say that $G$ {\it splits} over a subgroup $H$ (which can be trivial) if there is a graph of groups structure for $G$ in which $H$ is an edge group.
+Unless otherwise stated, graph of groups structures will be assumed to be finite and non trivial. {We will also only consider graph of groups structures of a group $G$ for which the action of $G$ on its Bass-Serre tree $T$ is {\it minimal}, i.e., $T$ contains no proper $G$-invariant subtree.} We say that $G$ {\it splits} over a subgroup $H$ (which can be trivial) if there is a graph of groups structure for $G$ in which $H$ is an edge group.

-Let us first notice that a splitting of a compact $3$-manifold $M$ produces a graph of groups structure for its fundamental group as follows, see \cite{scott:wall} for details.
+Let us first notice that a splitting of a compact {three}-manifold $M$ produces a graph of groups structure for its fundamental group as follows, see \cite{scott:wall} for details.